 Good to know:

 Panda Breeding and Research Center has a program which allows you take pictures holding a panda for one minute by donating RMB 2,000 Yuan.
-Only 40 people are allowed per day, so you must book one day in advance.
-Please ask your guide for more information.
+Only 20 people are allowed per day.
+If you are interested, please tell your travel adviser in advance, because booking is required one week ahead.

 At lunch you can savor some Chengdu specialties; the name of each dish is related with Three Kingdoms, a famous period in Chinese history.
 Ask your guide for more details.